 In the Vineyard

 Our gnarled, 37-year-old vines grudgingly produce small clusters of densely-packed berries.
 While difficult to harvest, the flavor in these grapes is always intense.
-The 2017 season was of typical length but cool.
-Picked from 3 different vineyard blocks beginning on October 6, the last of the Gewurz came in on October 17
+The 2018 season was very difficult.
+Spring brought us a beautiful crop but lack of irrigation water and intense heat made the growing season stressful – for grapevine and farmer.
+Picked from 3 different vineyard blocks beginning on October 8, the last of the Gewürz came in on October 15.

 In the Cellar

-Each day’s harvest was crushed and allowed to sit on the skins for 2 to 5 hours before pressing, drawing additional flavor, mouthfeel and slight color from the must.
-Despite the cool fall, the grapes were fully ripe with excellent numbers:
+Each day’s harvest was crushed and allowed to sit on the skins for 2 hours before pressing, drawing additional flavor, mouthfeel and slight color from the must.
+Although ripening was uneven, the numbers for the bulk juice were good: